venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 2.  **The Conductor (AI Assistant):** A lightweight, command-line-native agent that orchestrates development tasks.
 3.  **The Librarian (RAG Service):** A centralized, production-grade service that provides codebase-aware context to the Conductor.

+### 1.1.
+Ecosystem Glossary

+This glossary defines the core components and concepts of the Three-Tiered Development Ecosystem.

+-   **Three-Tiered Ecosystem:** The overarching architecture composed of three decoupled components: The Product, The Conductor, and The Librarian.
+-   **The Product:** The target application being developed.
+It is the passive subject of analysis and modification.
+-   **The Conductor (AI Assistant):** The lightweight, user-facing CLI tool.
+It orchestrates development workflows, manages personas, and interacts with LLMs.
+It is a **thin client** that offloads all RAG operations to the Librarian.
+-   **The Librarian (RAG Service):** The centralized, standalone, production-grade service responsible for the entire RAG pipeline.
+It ingests indexes, loads ML models, and serves codebase-aware context via a secure API.
+-   **Index Manifest (`index_manifest.json`):** The immutable integration contract created by the indexer.
+It is a self-describing file within the index archive that specifies the exact embedding model and collection name used, ensuring perfect compatibility between the index artifact and the Librarian service.
+-   **Kernel:** The core logic engine within the Conductor responsible for intercepting high-level workflow steps (e.g., `execute_refactoring_workflow`) and expanding them into a deterministic sequence of granular tool calls.
 ---

 ## 2. Core Architectural Principles